 Y76.5 Robotic assisted minimal access approach to other body cavity

-Note: The codes M61.1 and M61.8 do not include any associated lymph node removal and these are classified with an additional code from categories T85-T87.
+Note: The codes M61.1 and M61.8 do not include any associated lymph node removal, and associated lymph node removal is classified with an additional code from categories T85-T87.

 In addition the ICD-10 code C61.X Malignant neoplasm of prostate would be recorded if the prostatectomy took place for cancer of prostate.

 The Clinical Classifications Service of the Health and Social Care Information Centre is the central definitive source for clinical coding guidance and determines the coding standards associated with the classifications (OPCS-4 and ICD-10) to be used across the NHS.
 The Clinical Classifications Service and NICE work collaboratively to ensure the most appropriate classification codes are provided.
 Clinical Classifications Service — Health and Social Care Information Centre